 1. Complex hemodynamics of pregnancy and severe Covid infection with high viral load, pulling the medical team at high risk of infection.

 2. Difficulty in ventilation and the inability to make the patient sleep on her belly, which is a necessity for Covid patients and is done for non-pregnant patients

 3. Difficulty in performing surgery with the protective (PPE) gear.

 4. Difficulty in assessing and reviving the baby at birth and the PPE not allowing proper assessment and delicate care babies’ need.

 The Doctors took these challenges in their stride and were keen to save both the mother and baby, but on a priority wanted to save the mother.
-During the course of the treatment the mother stopped responding and chances of her survival seemed slim, the team decided to retrieve at least the baby before the mother succumbs.
-The baby was delivered on July 17th by operating on the mother, while sustaining her on ventilator.
+During the course of the treatment, the mother stopped responding and chances of her survival seemed slim, the team decided to retrieve at least the baby before the mother succumbs.
+The baby was delivered on July 17th by operating on the mother, while sustaining her on the ventilator.
 But the baby too was found to be ill and not responding to resuscitation.
-The team revived baby’s heart function with medication, but the risk of it not surviving continued to be high.
-The baby later developed a blood stream infection and was treated.
+The team revived the baby’s heart function with medication, but the risk of it not surviving continued to be high.
+The baby later developed a bloodstream infection and was treated.
 The baby gradually recovered, she started responding to the treatment and got better by the day.
 The fully recovered baby was discharged today.
 In the meantime, the mother saw a phenomenal recovery and was discharged on August 10th, 2020.